Projects

 - Genomic diversity, lifestyles and evolutionary origins of DPANN archaea

-Investigating Microbial Diversity and Nutrient Dependencies in the Black Sea
+Microbial Diversity in the Black Sea

+In this project, I compared microbial communities at different depths and untangled the nutrient interdependencies of microbes in both the water column and sediment.
+Our preliminary data has revealed that DPANN archaea are extremely diverse and abundant in the Black Sea.
 By understanding the microbial diversity and nutrient dependencies in the Black Sea, we hope to gain a better understanding of how these microorganisms interact with their environment and contribute to global biogeochemical cycles.

-During my postdoctoral work at the Marine Science Institute (University of Texas) in the lab of Dr. Brett Baker I focused on understanding the diversity and metabolic potential of microbes found in hydrothermal vent sediments.
+During my postdoctoral work at the Marine Science Institute (MSI, University of Texas) in the lab of Dr. Brett Baker I focused on understanding the diversity and metabolic potential of microbes found in hydrothermal vent sediments.
 By reconstructing microbial genomes and analyzing their metabolic capabilities, I aimed to answer two key questions:

 - How diverse are the microbial communities found in Guaymas Basin deep-sea hydrothermal vent sediments?